Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 2. Chop fresh dill, chives or parsley and sprinkle on your cottage cheese mashed potatoes.
 You can also use dried herbs such as dried dill and chives.

-These mashed potatoes with cottage cheese taste delicious as is, but you can also top them with a crispy panko crumb garnish.
+These mashed potatoes with cottage cheese taste delicious as is, but you can also top them with a crispy panko crumb garnish or fold in some pan fried kale.

 Butter browned in black skillet and toasted panko crumbs in black skillet.